biosimulations/biosimulations/docs/users/simulating-projects.md

 In the above example, the simulation project is located at `/path/to/COMBINE-archive.omex` and the results will be saved to `/path/to/save/outputs`.

 The `ghcr.io/biosimulators/biosimulators` Docker image contains most of the available Python APIs inside a single Python environment.
-An ipython shell to this environment can be launched by executing the following from your console:
+An iPython shell to this environment can be launched by executing the following from your console:

 ```bash
 docker pull ghcr.io/biosimulators/biosimulators
 docker run -it --rm ghcr.io/biosimulators/biosimulators
 ```

-Additional interactive tutorials are available from [Binder](https://tutorial.biosimulators.org/).